Dear... (song)

 "Dear…" is May J.'s second solo single, released on May 30, 2007.
 The A-side is described as a high quality ballad full of bitter-sweet sadness.
 The song was produced by Ryoji of Ketsumeishi.
 The single includes a remix of the previous single, "Here We Go", in the same way that "Here We Go" contained a remix of "My Girls".
-This is May J.'s lowest charting releaseever, singles and albums included.
+This is May J.'s lowest charting release, singles and albums included.